-Q. Do adults have to register for classes?
+Q. I have a busy schedule, do I have to register for classes?

 Q. Do you have performance opportunities for teens and adults?

-A. Absolutely.
-We produce several performances each year including Dance-a-lorus, North Carolina Dance Festival, Emerging Choreographers Showcase, and others.
-For a detailed description of these events, auditions, and showings, check out our website!
+A. Absolutely!
+We produce several performances each year including Dance-a-lorus, Wilmington Dance Festival, and others.
+For a detailed description of these events, auditions, and showings, click here!